 We have been working on this as a group ever since.
 It is 10 years since Sally started work and over 5 years since we joined forces.

 After several frustrating years where we made little progress, we were finally successful in 2010 in securing land in Philip.
 The ACT Government agreed to fund the construction of a 25 dwelling public housing estate that would incorporate the Getting A Life Intentional Community.
 This proposal was passed by Cabinet in November 2010.
 In August 2011 funding for the accommodation support for Jackson, Daniel and Ben was approved by Disability ACT.
-Construction began in early 2012 and completion is expected in late 2012 or, if the weather is unkind, early 2013.
+Construction began in early 2012 and the development was finished in April 2013.